glauberrleite/the-reviewer/README.md

 # The Reviewer
-The Reviewer is a web platform for products reviews that automatically extracts sentiment analysis based on text.
+The Reviewer is a web platform for games reviews that automatically extracts informations like recommendation and helpfulness based only on its text.